Bread Line

 Program Manager, Stone’s Throw

-Born and raised in the Philippines, Marisa and her family moved to Chicago in 1998, where she earned a BAS in Culinary Management.
+Born & raised in the Philippines, Marisa & her family moved to Chicago in 1998, where she earned a BAS in Culinary Management.
 Over the next decade, she worked in professional kitchens from fast food to fine dining.
-Marisa came to the village of Tok in 2013 for a summer job but soon fell in love with Alaska and decided to make Fairbanks her new home, where she currently lives with her significant other (who is also a chef) and their dogs.
-The Bread Line is Marisa’s first venture into the non-profit world and she is honored and excited to be part of an organization that makes positive changes in the Fairbanks community.
+Marisa came to the village of Tok in 2013 for a summer job but soon fell in love with Alaska & decided to make Fairbanks.
+The Bread Line is Marisa’s first venture into the nonprofit world – she is honored & excited to be part of an organization that makes positive changes in the Fairbanks community.

 Liann Peryea